 Lewis Black’s character, Oliver Porter, hands down, has got to be one of my favorite villains of 2006, next to Frank Costello (from The Departed) Le Chiffre, (from Casino Royale) Owen Davian, (from Mission Impossible 3) & Alfred Borden (from The Prestige)

 Opening Credits featuring logos from Warner Bros.
-(WB for short) and Village Roadshow Pictures, indicate that this film is gonna be fun for the whole family.
+(WB for short) and Village Roadshow Pictures, indicates that this film is gonna be fun for the whole family.

 Comedy in this picture managed to give me a bunch of laughs from start to finish.